John Lydon: 2009–present: Public Image Ltd reformation

 In September 2009, it was announced that PiL would reform, including earlier members Bruce Smith and Lu Edmonds, for a number of Christmas concerts in the UK.
 Lydon financed the reunion using money he earned doing a UK television advertisements for Country Life butter.
 Lydon commented "The money that I earned from that has now gone completely – lock stock and barrel – into reforming PiL".

 Over the years, Lydon has consistently been a staunchly committed, vocal and active supporter of the state of Israel; in August 2010, Lydon played with Public Image Ltd. in Tel Aviv, Israel despite protests.
 Lydon was criticised for giving a statement to The Independent newspaper, in which he said: "I really resent the presumption that I'm going there to play to right-wing Nazi Jews.
 If Elvis-fucking-Costello wants to pull out of a gig in Israel because he's suddenly got this compassion for Palestinians, then good on him.
 But I have absolutely one rule, right?
 Until I see an Arab country, a Muslim country, with a democracy, I won't understand how anyone can have a problem with how they're treated."

 In October 2013, Lydon clarified in an interview:

-I support no government anywhere, ever, never.
+(W)herever I am in the world, I love the people.
+We went to Israel [in 2010] and were very glad at the opportunity to play in Israel to Israelis...I support no government anywhere, ever, never.
 No institution, no religion – these are things that all of us as human beings do not need.
 When I go to a place like Israel, it's not to support anti-Arab sentiment or pro-Israeli government, it's to play to the people.